av1-community-contributors/codec-wiki/README.md

+# AV1 Community Wiki

+A community maintained wiki for all things encoding.

-# Clone & Push Instructions
+## Clone & Push Instructions
 **Make sure to clone from & edit the** `main` **branch only, and push your final changes to the** `development` **branch according to the instructions below.**

 1. Clone from the `main` branch to start to make a contribution: